kaihoffman/bank-tech-test/README.md

 ```
 As an account holder
 In order to later know when money was deposited or withdrawn,
-I want to be able to input a date for my operation
+I want to be able store a date for my operation
 ```

 ```